 God's plan for our good

 Delays, diversions, and distractions.
-Interruptions don't have to be viewed as thieves who "take away," but as divinely ordered construction zones which God can add to our lives.
+Interruptions don't have to be viewed as thieves who "take away;" they can be seen as divinely ordered construction zones that God adds to our lives.
 If you're like me, however, you want a bypass, a paved freeway with no stoplights or traffic jams.
 I want a map that takes me around the construction zone.

 But guess where God wants me to go?
 Through a chuck-hole infested, gravel-covered construction zone—exclusively designed by God for my character construction.